Different uses for voting

 Critics say the tax might not give many voters economic and political pains big enough and often enough to make its threat seem real.

-The rules for voters might prevent a one from offering more money on a series of decisions than he has credit to pay, even though he is very unlikely to win them all and pay his full offer on each.
+The rules for voters might prevent anyone from offering more money on a series of decisions than he has credit to pay, even though he is very unlikely to win them all and pay his full offer on each.
 Such a rule would limit poor voters severely.

 To avoid the unequal need for money, a rule can give each voter a number of points to use for paying taxes.
 But artificial points do not measure the real market values of alternative policies.
 So the voting rule loses its primary benefit.

 Hours of community service is another way to try for political equality.
-But this would disenfranchise lawyers and doctors who work long hours or poor people who work two jobs.
+But this would disenfranchise lawyers and doctors who work long hours, poor people who work two jobs, the elderly, ill, or disabled.
 The idle poor and the idle rich would rule.

 The system easily could lead to a minority surprise by a small group using all its money or points to seize control of one issue.